cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/openstackv3.md

 ```

 _Note that you must import the `compat.yaml` file in order for the compatibility to take effect.

+__Note: Node Templates that include a mapping to an Openstack v2 Operation are not supported.__

+## Introduction

 The Openstack plugin enables you to manage Openstack resources with Cloudify.